 IDAHO'S HEALTH CENTERS

 - Served 196,010 patients in 2020

-- Provide healthcare to 1 in 9 Idahoans
+- Provides healthcare to 1 in 9 Idahoans

 - Statewide reach of 91 clinic sites in 60 communities, including 75+ school based clinics

 - Primary health services available on a sliding fee

 - Deliver primary medical, dental & behavioral health in person and by telehealth

 Community Health Center Network of Idaho, (CHCNI) was created on May 14, 2012 and currently consists of 14 Federally Qualified Health Centers (FQHCs).

 CHCNI was created to support and strengthen Idaho FQHCs by bringing health centers together as a single organization.
 FQHCs collaborate with payers to balance the payer mix, raise visibility and credibility, increase coordination between health centers, strengthen their reputation as a hallmark of quality and cost efficiency/effectiveness and improve the health status of patients.